 A pan of green bean casserole with a corner scooped out.

 Green Bean Casserole FROM SCRATCH!
-A remake of the classic Thanksgiving side dish made with fresh green beans and no canned ingredients.
+A remake of the classic Thanksgiving side dish made with fresh green beans and a homemade creamy mushroom sauce.

 Ingredients